Artax01/qr-gen.xyz/README.md

 ## How do you use it ?

-It's simple, just put a value in the input field and press enter or click on "generate qrcode" on the left.
+It's simple, just put a value in the input field and press enter or click on "generate qrcode" button on the right.

 Once you've done that, you'll see your qrcode appear.

-By default two button are disabled because there is no qrcode.

 > You must enter a value in the input field, otherwise you won't be able to generate qrcode.

 ## How do I save it ?

-On the left you have a button called "save qrcode", by clicking on it you will open a window to save the qrcode on your computer.
+Below the qrcode you have a button to download the qrcode, by clicking on it you will open a window to save the qrcode on your computer or on your phone.

-> If you haven't created a qrcode yet, you won't be able to save it.
+> If you haven't created a qrcode yet, you won't be able to download it.

 ## How do I delete the qrcode I've generated ?